1. Weigh the pros and cons of buying a home

 10. Closing the deal

-Once you've found the home of your dreams, there are steps related ot sealing the deal, including negotiating a purchase price, getting an appraisal and scheduling an inspection.
+Once you've found the home of your dreams, there are steps related to sealing the deal, including negotiating a purchase price, getting an appraisal and scheduling an inspection.
 Once you and the seller reach an agreement, you’ll want to consider closing costs.
 They typically include origination fees, title and settlement fees, taxes, and prepaid items like homeowner’s insurance or association fees.
 Your realtor can help you determine all property-related costs.